It’s a legal requirement to have an SMSF investment strategy. But before you plan for it, what do you need to know first? Find out in this article.

 What are the exceptions to acquiring SMSF assets from related parties?

-There are certain assets that can be acquired by your self-managed super funds, provided they are bought at market value.
+Certain assets can be acquired by your self-managed super funds, provided they are bought at market value.
 These assets include:

 What if I don’t comply with the investment restrictions with my SMSF?